 - Plugins: Sites over-loaded with plugins can never achieve optimal speed.
 We reach a ceiling each time we try to optimize with a lot of plugins active.
 The best thing to do is to reduce the number of active plugins to the absolute minimum for optimal website function and user experience.
 Plus, each plugin has individual requirements that don't respond well to optimization protocols, so it's better to remove it or replace it with a better one.

 - Redirects: As said above, HTTP requests should be kept low.
 Redirects increase the HTTP requests.
 We need to assess the necessity of each redirect and find a solution that's best for performance and SEO.

-Website achieved 100/100 speed optimization in Google Page Insights.
+This website achieved 100/100 speed score in Google Page Insights.